bh90210/soul/README.md

 ## Flow

-To successfully make use of the network certain procedures involving multiple types of connections at once are needed.
-Under `flow` package you will find the most common actions you will probably make (login, search, download, upload.)
-If like me your goal is to make a CLI, preferably one that will run on a server not desktop, then code in the `flow` package can be potentially useful as is, albeit incomplete (no private messages, not chat rooms etc.)
+To successfully make use of the network, you will need certain procedures involving multiple types of connections at once.
+Under `flow` package you will find the most common actions a client will probably make (login, search, download, upload.)
+If like me your goal is to make a CLI, preferably one that will run on a server rather than a desktop and used as a library inside other Go software, then client code in the `flow` package can be potentially useful as is, albeit incomplete (no private messages, not chat rooms, no file indexing/handling, no local storage etc.)

-If your goal is to make a full GUI desktop client then code under `flow` at best can server as a guide but you will probably want to write your own message handling system (a message queue of some sorts seems like an obvious solution for example.)
+If your goal is to make a full GUI desktop client then code under `flow` can server as a guide but you will probably want to write your own message handling system with an appropriate data storage solution and custom logic covering your particular needs.

 ## Tests